isomerpages/moe-lianhuapri/index.md

   - infopic:
       title: Purpose
       description: I serve with purpose.
-I use my skills and talents to uplift others so that we live, grow and advance as a community
+I use my skills and talents to uplift others so that we live, grow and advance as a community.
       button: Purpose
       url: /
       image: /images/2nd fold-purpose.jpg